tomdiggle/tomdiggle.com/Readme.markdown

 To serve the site run:

 ```
-	rake serve
+	jekyll serve
 ```

-This will run the site at `http://127.0.0.1:4000` using the debug config.
+This will run the site at `http://127.0.0.1:4000` using a development environment.
 It will also watch for any changes and recompile the site if any are detected.

 ## Building
 To build the site for the staging server run: